ray-project/ray/doc/source/serve/index.rst

 Ray Serve is a flexible tool that's easy to use for deploying, operating, and monitoring Python-based machine learning applications.
 Ray Serve excels when you want to mix business logic with ML models and scaling out in production is a necessity.
-This might be because of large-scale batch processing requirements or because you want to scale up a model deployment graph consisting of many individual models with different performance properties.
+This might be because of large-scale batch processing requirements or because you want to scale up a deployment graph consisting of many individual models with different performance properties.

 If you plan on running on multiple machines, Ray Serve will serve you well!